Last Updated on August 18, 2020 by Matt

 - Included attachment for adapting to an air pump function for inflation

-Old, degraded gas that gets in the carburetor can cause some problems there.
+Old, degraded gas that gets in the carburetor can cause problems.

 You may be able to clean it by just spraying some carb cleaner into the orifices and jets without removing it altogether.